 • FreeConferenceCall.com.
 Schedule a call, then distribute the call-in number, access code, and date and time of the call to everyone in your network.
 You can record the call and then post it as an audio file on your blog.
 The format of the call is up to you, but a good plan to follow is to talk briefly about your book (origin of idea, process of bringing it into the world, content) and follow it up with a Q&A session.

 • Google+ Hangouts.
-This no-cost option is new to me so I’m just learning about it myself, but it’s very popular and growing more popular by the day.
+This no-cost option is growing more popular by the day.
 It appears similar to FreeConferenceCall.com, except with video.
-As I start hanging out and learning more, I’ll update this description.
+Check out Shelley Hitz’s twelve-step tutorial, “How to Host a Live Webinar for FREE Using Google+ Hangouts.”

 • Instant Teleseminar.
 This options strikes me as a sophisticated upgrade to Google+ Hangouts.
 However, after a twenty-one-day trial for just a dollar, prices begin at $47/month.